-We Are Controlled By Our Management, Whose Interest May Differ From Those Of The Other Shareholders.
-As of June 30, 2012, Mr. Anthony So, our founder and Chairman, beneficially owns approximately 43.2% of the shares of our common stock, including shares underlying his outstanding options, or 40.9% of the issued and outstanding shares of our common stock.
+We Are Controlled By Our Management, Whose Interests May Differ From Those Of The Other Shareholders.
+As of June 30, 2013, Mr. Anthony So, our founder and Chairman, beneficially owns approximately 40.9% of the issued shares of our common stock.
 Due to his stock ownership, Mr. So may be in a position to elect the board of directors and, therefore, to control our business and affairs, including certain significant corporate actions such as acquisitions, the sale or purchase of assets and the issuance and sale of our securities.
 Mr. So may be able to prevent or cause a change in control of the Company.
 We also may be prevented from entering into transactions that could be beneficial to us without Mr. So's consent.
 The interest of our largest shareholder may differ from the interests of other shareholders.